mikepsinn/dFDA-DAO/how-to/contribute-to-docs/style-guide.md

 ---
-description: How to contribute to the CureDAO documentation.
+description: How to contribute to the deFDA documentation.
 ---

 # ✍ Writing Style Guide